 Scroll down to the recipe card below if you do not want the step by step instructions, tips and photos.

-How To Make Perfect Roast Potatoes
+How To Make Perfect Simple Roast Potatoes

 - Begin by switching your oven onto 220 C/425 F/Gas Mark 7